lambdapioneer/rollercoaster/docs/walkthrough.md

 - Create graphs as usual.

-## Optional: Remove the docker image from your machine
+## Optional: Remove the docker images from your machine

 You can clean most of the disk space used by the Docker image using the following command: